-I mentioned yesterday that I had a plethora of snapped off ends of asparagus last week and ended up making this soup with it.
+I mentioned yesterday that I had a plethora of snapped off ends of asparagus last week and ended up making this Cream of Roasted Asparagus Soup with Garlic & Parmesan with it.
 For that occasion I had two pounds of asparagus so almost had enough ends to make a full batch of soup.
 That being said, I would also use the entire spears too; I just thought it was perfect that I was able to salvage those ends and create something so delicious for dinner.

 If you want to do what I did, simply prepare the asparagus knowing you’ll still use the ends.
 The first task is to remove the very ends of the stalk; those are too dried out to be good for anything but the trash.

 Once they’re removed, go ahead and separate the tender tops parts from the tougher bottom stalk.
 That’s easy to do when they’re raw.
 I’ve seen lots of ways to do this including doing one and using it as a template for the whole stalk, cutting the rest to the same size.
 The only problem for me with that easier and quicker method is that I’ve never found them to all snap at the same place…so I just do one at a time; it goes pretty quick.

 If you’ve not done this before, simply grasp the spear at the bottom and bend using both hands about 2-3 inches from the bottom; the spear will naturally snap where the tougher end meets the more tender flesh.
 Sort of fun actually…not sure why but I enjoy doing it!

 You can see why I prefer snapping to cutting; look at all of the variances in the length!